• Skip to primary navigation

 Why freeze rhubarb

-Rhubarb is usually available from mid spring to early winter.
-It's tart flavor and vibrant colors can be utilized in so many different sweet and savory dishes.
+Rhubarb is usually available from mid-spring to early winter.
+Its tart flavor and vibrant colors can be utilized in so many different sweet and savory dishes.

 Extending your rhubarb harvest means you can utilize this unique vegetable (it's technically a vegetable!) all year long.